tomohirokenshi/arithmetic-game/README.md

-# arithmetic-game
+# Arithmetic Game

-This project, though seemingly simple, holds a special place in my development journey.
-As my first solo application, built with VB.NET, it ignited my passion for software development.
-While the code itself might appear rudimentary, it served as an invaluable learning ground.
+This project, completed for the Programming Logic and Design (CPE3) course, played a pivotal role in solidifying my understanding of the subject.
+While seemingly simple, this project holds a special place in my development journey.
+As my first solo application built with VB.NET, it ignited my passion for software development.
+Although the code itself might appear basic, it provided an invaluable learning foundation.

 ## Key Learnings